rgaiacs/2018-09-12-rse/README.md

-# What can an RSE team do for you
+# Rise of the RSE

-Talk for University of Surrey, May 2018
+Keynote for JuliaCon 2018.
+Slides at https://mikecroucher.github.io/juliacon2018/